Update: 19th August 2019

 The easiest method is to install the update available from Microsoft.

-For Windows Server 2003 or Windows XP and Windows Vista; the update must be manually downloaded and installed from this link below since this update was not made available by the previous automatic mechanisms these versions of Windows had namely, Microsoft Update, Automatic Updates and Windows Update.
+For Windows Server 2003, Windows XP and Windows Vista; the update must be manually downloaded and installed from this link below since this update was not made available by the previous automatic mechanisms these versions of Windows had namely, Microsoft Update, Automatic Updates and Windows Update.

 If you cannot install this security update; you can protect from this vulnerability by following the Workarounds listed in this link.
 Further explanation from Microsoft is also available from this link.